nonblocking/mashroom-demo-dynamic-cockpit/README.md

 Notable other features:

- * Apps can open other Apps to show some further details (e.g. Customer -> Customer Orders)
+ * Apps can open other Apps via message bus to show some further details (e.g. Customer -> Customer Orders)
- * Apps in then content area can be moved via Drag and Drop
+ * Apps in the content area can be moved via Drag and Drop
- * Apps can even appear in the search result, if the search terms match the App name, and it does not require any config (enter "bestseller" into the search to try it out)
+ * Apps can even appear in the search result, if the search terms match the App name, and the App does not require any config (enter "bestseller" into the search field to try it out)

 ## Modules